rsmp-nordic/rsmp_validator/README.md

 ~~~~

-See https://rspec.info/ for more info about how to run specific test, hot to format output, etc.
+See https://rspec.info/ for more info about how to run specific tests, formatting output, etc.

 ## Testing an RSMP supervisor
 To be implemented.